'Darkest Hour' Producer on Why WWII Films Are Resonating This Year | Producer Roundtable

 Eric Fellner also discussed producing the music-driven 'Baby Driver.'

-Fellner also shared the development process of one of the year's hit films, Baby Driver, calling the process, "very easy" with writer/director Edgar Wright.
-With the music being such an essential piece of the narrative, Fellner's team sent the script out on iPads so readers could listen to the intended soundtrack.
-“It was quite expensive in development.
+Fellner also shared the development process of one of the year's hit films, Baby Driver, calling it "very easy" with writer/director Edgar Wright.
+With the music being such an essential piece of the narrative, Fellner's team sent the script out on iPads so readers could listen to the intended soundtrack: “It was quite expensive in development.
 We were sending iPads everywhere.”

-The Darkest Hour premieres Nov.
-22. Tune in to THR.com/roundtables for more roundtables featuring creators from the year's top films.
+Darkest Hour premieres Nov.
+22. Tune in to THR.com/roundtables for more roundtables featuring creators of the year's top films.